 Why Study Abroad at DIS?

-Freedom of Academic Choice
+Freedom of Choice

 With over 300 academically challenging courses to choose from between our Copenhagen and Stockholm locations, as well as semester and summer options, you are able to mix and match courses to meet major requirements and explore new passions.
 Your freedom of choice extends to your housing, where you apply to living arrangements that best fit you.

 Europe As Your Classroom

-DIS Faculty Who Teach What They Do
+Faculty Who Teach What They Do

 DIS faculty bring real-life expertise from their field into the classroom.
-Most work as professionals in the areas they teach, giving you direct access to resources and networks both in Copenhagen or Stockholm, and while on study tour.
-They will introduce you to their network of leading researchers and health professionals, European politicians, innovative business leaders, cutting-edge architects and designers, forward-thinking entrepreneurs, ground-breaking activists, fascinating historians… and the list goes on and on!
+Most work as professionals in the areas they teach, giving you access to resources and networks in Copenhagen and on study tour – such as researchers, health professionals, communication consultants, European politicians, innovative business leaders, cutting-edge architects and designers, entrepreneurs, ground-breaking activists, fascinating historians… and the list goes on!